 If you’d like to improve the taste, try adding:

-They’re especially supported by doctors and clinicians as ways to help with the pain and inflammation of a sore throat.
+They’re also supported by doctors and clinicians as ways to help with the pain and inflammation of a sore throat.
 As an extra bonus, they could also help prevent and relieve certain oral bacterial and viral infections, colds, flus, and strep throat.